-Maybe Expt 5 has a mistake - an unknown effect.
+Maybe Expt 5 has a mistake an unknown effect.
 But not a systematic error.

-Examples

-Track momenta from $p_i=0.3B\rho_i$ have statistical errors from $\rho$ and systematic errors from B

-Calorimeter energies from $E_i = \alpha D_i + \beta$ have statistical errors from light signal $D_i$ and systematic errors from calibration $\alpha, \beta$

-Branching ratios from $Br = \frac{N_D - B}{\eta N_T}$ have statistical error from $N_D$ and systematics from efficiency $\eta$ , background B, total $N_T$ Background maybe from theory/MC or maybe from sidebands.

-An LHC experiment's results may depend on luminosity (shared with other results of this experiment) and on beam energy (also shared with results of other experiments)

-Bayesian or Frequentist?
+Examples Track momenta from $p_i = 0.3 B \rho_i$ have statistical errors from ρ and systematic errors from B Calorimeter energies from $E_i = \alpha D_i + \beta$ have statistical errors from light signal D_i and systematic errors from calibration α, β Branching ratios from $Br = \frac{N_D - B}{\eta N_T}$ have statistical error from N_D and systematics from efficiency η , background B, total N_T Background maybe from theory/MC or maybe from sidebands.
+An LHC experiment's results may depend on luminosity (shared with other results of this experiment) and on beam energy (also shared with results of other experiments) Bayesian or Frequentist?

-Can be either

-Frequentist

-Errors determined by an ancillary experiment (real or simulated)

-E.g. magnetic field measurements, calorimeter calibration in a testbeam, efficiency from Monte Carlo simulation

-Sometimes the ancillary experiment is also the main experiment - e.g. background from sidebands.

-Bayesian

-Theorist thinks the calculation is good to 5% (or whatever).

-Experimentalist affirms calibration will not have shifted during the run by more than 2% (or whatever)

-Some analysis techniques use hybrid of frequentist and Bayesian.
+Can be either Frequentist Errors determined by an ancillary experiment (real or simulated) E.g. magnetic field measurements, calorimeter calibration in a testbeam, efficiency from Monte Carlo simulation Sometimes the ancillary experiment is also the main experiment - e.g. background from sidebands.
+Bayesian Theorist thinks the calculation is good to 5% (or whatever).
+Experimentalist affirms calibration will not have shifted during the run by more than 2% (or whatever) Some analysis techniques use hybrid of frequentist and Bayesian.

-Characteristics: Correlation

 Systematic uncertainties obey the same rules as statistical uncertainties but...

-Bad news

-Taking more measurements and averaging does not reduce the error.

-Bad news

-No way to estimate $\sigma{sys}$ from the data - hence no check from $\chi^2$ test etc Not because systematic errors are unusually hostile - but because statistical errors are unusually friendly

-Handling Systematic Errors in your analysis
+Bad news Taking more measurements and averaging does not reduce the error.
+Bad news No way to estimate σ{sys} from the data - hence no check from χ^2 test etc Not because systematic errors are unusually hostile - but because statistical errors are unusually friendly Handling Systematic Errors in your analysis ^{3 types}

-3 types

-1) Uncertainty in an explicit continuous parameter:

-E.g. uncertainty in efficiency, background and luminosity in branching ratio or cross section

-Standard combination of errors formula and algebra, just like undergraduate labs.
+1) (Easy) Uncertainty in an explicit continuous parameter: E.g. uncertainty in efficiency, background and luminosity in branching ratio or cross section Standard combination of errors formula and algebra, just like undergraduate labs.
 Have to include correlations but this is all handled by matrices.

-Handling Systematic Errors (2)

-Uncertainty in an implicit continuous parameter such as: MC tuning numbers ( $\sigma{p_T}$ , polarisation.....)

-Not amenable to algebra
+Handling Systematic Errors (2) Medium Uncertainty in an implicit continuous parameter such as: MC tuning numbers $(\sigma{p_T}, \text{ polarisation}.....)$ Sometimes called OPAT ('One Parameter at a Time') Not amenable to algebra

-Method: vary parameter by $\pm\sigma$ and look at what happens to your analysis result (directly, or through efficiency, background etc.)

-Note 1: Hopefully effect is equal but opposite - if not then can introduce asymmetric error, but avoid if you can.
-Rewrite $^{+0.5}{-0.3}$ as $\pm 0.4$

-Note 2.
-Your analysis results will have errors due to e.g. MC statistics.
-Some people add these (in quadrature).
-This is wrong.
-Technically correct thing to do is subtract them in quadrature, but this is not advised.

-Handling Systematic Errors (3)

-Discrete uncertainties, typically in model choice

-Situation depends on status of model.
-Sometimes one preferred, sometimes all equal (more or less)

-With 1 preferred model and one other, quote $R_1 \pm |R_1 - R_2|$

-With 2 models of equal status, quote $\frac{R_1+R_2}{2} \pm \left|\frac{R_1-R_2}{\sqrt{2}}\right|$

-N models: take $\overline{R}\pm\sqrt{\frac{N}{N-1}(\overline{R^2}-\overline{R}^2)}$ or similar mean value

-2 extreme models: take $\frac{R_1+R_2}{2}\pm\frac{|R_1-R_2|}{\sqrt{12}}$

-These are just ballpark estimates.
-Do not push them too hard.
-If the difference is not small, you have a problem - which can be an opportunity to study model differences.

-Checking the analysis

 "As we know, there are known knowns.
 There are things we know that we know.
 There are known unknowns.
 That is to say, there are things that we know we don't know.
 But there are also unknown unknowns.
 There are things we don't know we don't know."

 Donald H Rumsfeld

 Checking the analysis: Errors are not mistakes - but mistakes still happen.

 Statistical tools can help find them - though not always give the solution.
 Check by repeating analysis with changes which should make no difference:

 - Data subsets

 - Magnet up/down

 - Different selection cuts

 - Changing histogram bin size and fit ranges

 - Changing parametrisation (including order of polynomial)

 - Changing fit technique

 - Looking for impossibilities

-- ...
+• ...

-Example: the BaBar CP violation measurement ".. consistency checks, including separation of the decay by decay mode, tagging category and $B{tag}$ flavour...
-We also fit the samples of non-CP decay modes for $\sin 2\beta$ with no statistically significant difference found."
+Example: the BaBar CP violation measurement ".. consistency checks, including separation of the decay by decay mode, tagging category and B{tag} flavour...
+We also fit the samples of non-CP decay modes for sin 2β with no statistically significant difference found."
+Roger Barlow (Terascale2023) Tick the box and move on Do not add the discrepancy to the systematic error